Defense Attorney Electronic Discovery (eDiscovery)

 What file format will I receive?

-Most files, except MAV and other video recordings, will be delivered electronically in either as pdf files or zipped folders.
-Please Download and Unzip a Zipped Media Folder on how to unzip a file folder for more information.
+Most files, except MAV and other video recordings, will be delivered electronically Please click Download and Unzip a Zipped Media Folder for instructions on how to unzip a file folder.

 How will I receive MAV and other video evidence?

-Due to size limitations, video files will not be delivered via the secure site.
-Video files will sent on a physical disc via US Mail.
+Beginning Monday, April 8, 2019, Bodycam and Carcam video will be provided electronically using a secure link from AvailWeb, when available.
+Due to size limitations, all other video files will not be delivered via the secure site and will be sent on a physical disc via US Mail.
 However, the invoice for video evidence will be delivered through the normal eDiscovery process described above.
+Please click Defense Attorney Reference for general information about using new secure links from AvailWeb to download Bodycam and Carcam video files.

 What if I need more information on eDiscovery?